ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 {%- assign solutionContent = solutionContent | markdownify -%}
 {%- include spoiler.html title="My Solution" content=solutionContent -%}

 Good job!
-You are done with another small chapter of your programming journey.
+You completed another small chapter of your programming journey.

 ## Bonus information

-In this short section we explore two more manipulation of the console:
+In this short section, we explore two more manipulations of the console:

 -   How to set its title.
 -   How to clear what is written in it.